ScalablyTyped/Distribution/c/custom-functions-runtime/readme.md

 */

 /**
- * Specific to Excel Custom Functions.
+ * CustomFunctions namespace, used by Excel Custom Functions
- * Enables you to set key-value pairs which map
- * a function's id in the JSON metadata to the JS function name.
  * @beta
  */
 ```